we-make-software/tech/README.md

 As developers, we need to focus on continuous upgrades to improve the system each time.
 I will walk through my ideas, views, and new perspectives.

+I know I have not tested my code and a lot of changes happened in the file system, and how to do it.
+Maybe there was a file name that was renamed to make it easier to use later, but my idea was:

+### Project Structure Idea

+* **ProjectName** (folder defines the project)

+  * `Makefile`
+  * `.c` (source code; no need for a custom name)
+  * `.h` (header file; no need for a custom name)

+**Notes:**

+* No extra naming is needed for `.c` or `.h` files because the folder itself represents the project name.
+* Files can be renamed later for convenience, but the core idea is simplicity and clarity.
+* This structure keeps the project organized and developer-friendly.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.